zihasz/zihasz/README.md

 ### What do I do?

-* I create Discord bots/selfbots and Token loggers in C#
+* I create Discord bots
 * I create Minecraft hacks in Java
 * I am the developer of ZihaszHax, Summit+
 * I am the dev of PyroCrack token logger